tomknig/TOMSWaveView/README.md

 ## Installation with CocoaPods

-TOMSMorphingLabel is available through [CocoaPods](http://cocoapods.org).
+TOMSWaveView is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 #### Podfile